dmuresanu/blaze-bite-website/README.md

 <a name="acknowlegements"></a>
 ## Acknowledgements

-### Dick Vlandeeren
-> My mentor who provided me with constructive feedback  and guidance throughout.

 ### The tutors at Code institute
 > To all the tutors in CI, thank you for your patience.
-Special shout outs to Ger, John, Sean, Oisin & Scott.